Private Orthopaedic Surgery In Canada

 Wherever a physician or surgeon is registered to practice, they can only choose one payment method for their services in that province; public or private but not both.

-Bottom line, if you want to undergo private surgery in Canada you must either (a) travel outside the province you reside in or (b) find a surgeon who has opted-out from receiving public funding and can perform private surgery in your province
+Bottom line, if you want to undergo private surgery in Canada you must either (a) travel outside the province you reside in or (b) find a surgeon who has opted-out from receiving public funding in your home province.

 Lastly, given that post-surgical complications can occur after any kind of surgery, – before electing private surgery – you are encouraged to discuss exactly what kind of medical support (including costs) you will receive from your surgeon once you are discharged and /or return home.
 In addition, you are also encouraged to discuss what kind of support you will receive from your family physician for ongoing care.